 It is fermented mullet fish, prepared by letting the fish dry in the sun and then soaked in salty water for up to a month.

 If you are brave enough to try it, maybe you will like it.
-One thing is for sure – this dish will take you back to the history of Egyptian food.
+One thing is for sure – this dish will take you back to the history of ancient Egyptian food since back then, there were no fridges to keep fish fresh and salt was one of the few methods available for conserving food.

 10. Roz Bel Laban